-RosCan's initial compilation of technical information of the Kandiole Project identified several areas of immediate interest.
+Roscan's initial compilation of technical information of the Kandiole Project identified several areas of immediate interest.
 An initial exploration program consisting of prospecting, mapping and sampling of the entire land position was completed in F2018 with the objective of identifying areas for more detailed exploration, including drilling.
 Ground control for the mapping and field work utilized updated satellite photographs.
 In addition, a program of detailed soil and termite sampling was completed in specific areas of the Mankouke and Moussala North permits, considered, in the short term, to be the most prospective.
-This portion of the exploration program was conducted from April to July of 2018, at which time the seasonal rains interrupted field work.

-The sampling program on the Kandiole Project identified 13 artisanal mining areas that returned rock grab samples of more than 0.5 g/t gold with local highs exceeding 10 g/t gold at Niala.
-To the Company's knowledge, these newly identified mining sites have not been evaluated in the past and as such represents new evaluation opportunities for RosCan.
+The initial sampling program on the Kandiole Project identified 13 artisanal mining areas that returned rock grab samples of more than 0.5 g/t gold with local highs exceeding 10 g/t gold at Niala.
+To the Company's knowledge, these newly identified mining sites had not been evaluated in the past and represent new exploration opportunities for Roscan.
 A total of 4,916 samples were collected at Mankouke and Moussala North, consisting of 2,806 soil samples and 2,110 termite mound samples.
 Soil samples were collected on lines 100 to 200 metres apart with sample stations every 50 metres.
 The sampling program covered only 20% of the total Kandiole Project area and outlined several significant anomalous areas.
 Most of the anomalous samples align along northerly trending corridors up to 350 metres wide with individual anomaly groups extending for a minimum of 600 metres along strike.
-Initial drilling of some of these anomalous areas was conducted during the first quarter of F2019.

 The Mankouke property overlies a northerly trending magnetic Siribaya structure that is interpreted to represent a regional-scale thrust fault.
-Some of RosCan's strongest termite and gold-in-soil anomalies lie along this structure.
+Some of Roscan's strongest termite and gold-in-soil anomalies lie along this structure.
 The Siribaya structure and the corridor associated with the structure host established resources (Siribaya - 303,900 ounces indicated at 2.34 grams per tonne gold and 301,400 ounces gold inferred at 2.17 g/t gold) and additional exciting new discoveries (Oklo's Seko - intercepts to 4.38 g/t gold over 45 metres and Komet's Kabaya - intercepts to 2.02 g/t gold over 62 metres).
 The Mankouke targets have similar geochemical expressions as other discoveries on this structural corridor.
-Three drill fences, completed over the stronger targets in the Mankouke area, are summarized as follows: